khangchung15/minecraftmod/README.md

 # Minecraft Mod
 This ReadMe outlines all the features and functionalities in this mod
+- Meme
+- Quality of Life
+- Transmuting Wand & Transmuting Blocks

 ## Meme
 Added many blocks and items from meme culture.
 Here are the list of **everything**:
 - Blocks:
   - Block of John Pork
+    - Make various pig sounds depends if the player interact or attack with a weapon
   - Block of Obama
   - Obama Ore
 - Item: